 This was the longest period I’ve been subjected to extremely hot weather, so my body must have been in some kind of shock.
 My feet were swollen through most of the trip and my Sanuk Yoga Sling sandals were a relief to have on.
 Otherwise I probably wouldn’t have been able to walk!

 I intended to use this during my trips to the Kuang Si Waterfalls and Blue Lagoon, but it turned out to be even more handy to have around when attending the Pi Mai and Songkran festivities.
 It was the only way to take photos without drowning my phone.

 Worst (least used) thing I packed

-I brought along a mini misting fan from Amazon in the hopes that it would give me some relief from the heat, but it really didn’t help and was a hassle to carry around.
+I brought along a handheld misting fan from Amazon in the hopes that it would give me some relief from the heat, but it really didn’t help and was a hassle to carry around.
 What I really wanted was some kind of wearable ice suit!

 Meals were mostly not included as part of the tour, other than a few hotel breakfasts which were passable.
 The best dining experiences we had were at Gaggan in Bangkok and Tamarind in Luang Prabang, but we found both these places ourselves.
 Of the restaurants that our Intrepid guide brought us to, these were my favourites.

 Even though I was grossed out by the hotel room in Chiang Khong, the restaurant beside it served me one of my more delicious meals in Thailand.
 I had the tom yum kung, which is spicy sour soup with prawns.
 Yum.

 Here I had my first Lao laap, minced pork seasoned with fish sauce and fresh herbs, served with sticky rice.
 Made fresh to order.
 They also had some of the best fried spring rolls we had in Laos.
 Yum.